OntimizeWeb/docs/docs/aditional-information/21-migrations-to-18.md

 | `--o-font-caption-size` | `--mat-sys-label-small-size` |
 | `--o-font-button-size` | `--mat-sys-label-large-size` |

+#### Other typography changes

+Related changes shipped alongside the token removal above, all in `18.0.0-next.4`:

+- The `oxygen` theme no longer sets custom font sizes/weights — its whole type scale now inherits from the M3 system tokens, same as the removals in the table above.
+- The `html { font-size: 14px; }` override was removed from `typography.scss`.
+The base font size is no longer forced — Material and the browser manage the type scale.
+- `font-family` on `html` is now driven exclusively by `--o-font-family`, emitted dynamically from the theme's typography config.
+The hardcoded `'Noto Sans'` fallback was replaced by `system-ui, sans-serif`.

 #### Removed button token equivalences

 | Removed token | MDC / M3 equivalent |